AllanViannaP/SlimeSurvival/README.md

 ## **About**:
 This game was made in 8 hours to give as a birthday gift to my friend!

-Various improvements may be added in the future!
+Future improvements may be added.

 ## **Technologies used**: